 1.2 million tonnes of demolition, construction and waste material will need to be removed from the Euston station site and its approach during redevelopment.
-The net effect is up to 800 daily two-way lorry movements in the Euston area during busiest periods, and 90% of those lorries will be heavy goods vehicles.
+The net effect is up to 800 daily two-way lorry movements in the Euston area during busiest periods, and 90 per cent of those lorries will be heavy goods vehicles.

-An adverse impact on air pollution levels at 78% of 198 of locations modelled by HS2 in the Euston area as a result of the scheme.
+An adverse impact on air pollution levels at 78 per cent of 198 of locations modelled by HS2 in the Euston area as a result of the scheme.

 Open space, trees and facilities